hmasing/solo_aviation_playbook/content/01-fbo-services/08-transportation-arrangements.md

 ## Purpose

-This process establishes procedures for arranging ground transportation and accommodation services to provide comprehensive support for visiting crew and passengers while maintaining vendor relationships, ensuring service quality, and delivering exceptional client experience.
+This process establishes procedures for arranging ground transportation and accommodation services to provide support for visiting crew and passengers while maintaining vendor relationships, ensuring service quality, and delivering quality client experience.

 _____________________________________________________________________________________________